Willyllem88/PROP-2024-25/CONTRIBUTING.md

 ## Working with Git in VS Code

+### Setting Up GitLab extension in VS Code

+1. Install the **GitLab Workflow** extension in VS Code.
+2. Click on the **GitLab** icon in the sidebar.
+3. Click **Sign in with GitLab** and follow the instructions to authenticate your account.
+4. When asked to choose a GitLab instance, choose the one where the repository is hosted.
+5. Create a **personal access token** in GitLab and paste it in the extension to authenticate.
+Make sure to save the token in a secure place.
+6. Now you can perform git operations directly from VS Code and keep your account authenticated.

 ### Creating a New Branch

 Before starting any new feature or fix, create a **new branch**.